crystalfiction/rpg-simulator/README.md

         - _instead of trying to rewrite the internal \_process system, utilize it_
 - [x] make dependency controllers call \_process directly
 - [x] validate dependency controllers at controller-level during processing
+- [x] rework encounter system
+    - [x] remove current _encounter_ data in tiles
+    - [x] every resource has _r_ chance to spawn an enemy encounter before the resource is collected
+    - [x] on _encounter_, encounter controller makes calls to involved entity controllers until an entity is defeated
+- [x] ensure entity controllers are checking for defeat conditions at all times
+- [x] implement logging to log file per game

 ### Reference